WORSHIP IS THE CENTRAL ACT OF THE EXPERIENCE OF A CHRISTIAN

 Chapel Pastor, Dr. Robert Norris assisted by Chapel staff, attentively constructs and personally conducts ALL weddings that occur at the Chapel.
 Without exception Chapel policy determines wedding parameters and a fair fee schedule accommodating to Chapel members and non-members.
 The Chapel offers a discount which honors Palm Beach County Law Enforcement Officers and Fire Fighters and “active” United States Military Service personnel.

 The Royal Poinciana Chapel enjoys a tradition of excellence in music, which it maintains for all events involving music, including weddings.
 Care is given to shape weddings at the Chapel as services of worship.
 The music selected for these services is both sacred and classical.
-Dr. Jack Jones, the Chapel Organist approves all musical selections before used in the service.
-Commercial and popular music and some folk music will not be approved.
-Taped backup music is not permitted.
+Stewart Foster, the Chapel Organist approves all musical selections before used in the service.

 The Chapel administrative staff handles all reservations and verifies the eligibility of all applicants.
 To discuss Chapel availability the scope of the wedding, wedding fees and to make date reservations you are invited to contact Debbie Norris, the Chapel’s Wedding Coordinator at the Chapel Office.
 The office is generally open Monday through Friday between 10:00 a.m. and 4:00 p.m.
 The Chapel Wedding Application form can be downloaded below: